-Now, another condition possibly linked to the coronavirus has captured researchers' attention.
-Dubbed "COVID toes" by the dermatology community, it can look like "purple lesions" on feet or hands, Dr. Esther Freeman, a dermatologist at Massachusetts General Hospital in Boston, told TODAY.
+Dubbed "COVID toes" by the dermatology community, it can look like "purple lesions" on feet or hands, Dr. Esther Freeman, a dermatologist at Massachusetts General Hospital in Boston, told TODAY in 2020.

-The research is ongoing and rooted in "observation," Dr. Tracey Vlahovic, associate professor of podiatry at Temple University in Philadelphia, told TODAY.
+The research is ongoing and rooted in "observation," Dr. Tracey Vlahovic, associate professor of podiatry at Temple University in Philadelphia, told TODAY when COVID toes initially surfaced.
 "There's no one-to-one correlation."

 But because COVID toes may appear before or without other coronavirus symptoms, Freeman believes it should be a criterion for testing.
 Dr. Lindy Fox, professor of dermatology at University of California, San Francisco, agreed.